veeenu/veeenu.github.io/content/blog/2021-12-27-automating-the-emote-crossover-industry-with-rust.md

 pixels at random).
 These initialization methods are suboptimal, though, and tend to be inconsistent.
 We can rely on the [K-means++][kmeanspp] algorithm for a reliable initial guess.
-It works by choosing a (possibly random) pixel value as our first centroid and then, for each of the other $1..K$ centroids, we choose the pixel which has the maximum distance from its closest centroid.
+It works by choosing a (possibly random) pixel value as our first centroid and then, for each of the other $1..K$ centroids, choosing the pixel which has the maximum distance from its closest centroid.
 It's kind of a mouthful, I know.